neuro4ml/neuro4ml.github.io/Week_9/2-Spikes_For.md

 If we had to guess right now we'd say the most likely is that the brain primarily uses spiking to reduce resources, both energy and space, and that the optimal way to learn with minimal data will turn out to be neither spikes nor rates, but something we haven't imagined yet.
 Maybe one of you will discover it?

 :::{seealso} That's it!
 That's all for this week and well done on reaching the end of the course!
-We hope you enjoyed it and built an interest in neuroscience and how it can be used in Machine Learning.
+We hope you enjoyed it and built an interest in neuroscience and how it might help us to understand intelligence more widely. ❤️
 :::